CappieGold/holbertonschool-simple_shell/README.md

 # C - Simple Shell

-create our own shell, a simple UNIX command interpreter.
+create our own shell, a simple UNIX command interpreter written in the C programming language.

 ## Learning Objectives